-In this paper, we study scheduling in a wireless network taking into account packet retransmissions.
-Link layer retransmissions are essential for providing reliability over error prone wireless links.
-Traditionally, this is accomplished via a standard ARQ (automatic repeat request) protocol, where, if a packet cannot be decoded it is discarded and retransmitted again.
+In this paper, we study scheduling in a wireless network, taking into account packet retransmissions.
+Link-layer retransmissions are essential for providing reliability over error-prone wireless links.
+Traditionally, this is accomplished via a standard automatic-repeat-request (ARQ) protocol, where, if a packet cannot be decoded, it is discarded and retransmitted again.
 Most of the prior work on wireless scheduling either does not consider retransmissions or considers this standard ARQ approach (e.g., [7]).
-Here, we are interested in hybrid ARQ schemes [8], where the receiver combines all transmissions of a packet to improve the likelihood of decoding success.
+Here, we are interested in hybrid ARO schemes [8], where the receiver combines all the transmissions of a packet to improve the likelihood of decoding success.
 A variety of hybrid ARQ techniques have been proposed including diversity combining [9], other "code combining" techniques [10], and incremental redundancy, based on code puncturing [11].
 Some recent work in this area includes [12]-[15].
-Techniques based on hybrid ARQ are an integral part of many recent wireless standards, such as the GSM EDGE system [16].
+Techniques based on hybrid ARQ are an integral part of many recent wireless standards, such as the Global System for Mobile communications (GSM) Enhanced Data-rate for GSM Evolution (EDGE) system [16].
 For our purposes, the key characteristic of these approaches is that each transmission attempt increases the probability of decoding success.
-The dependance of the probability of decoding success on the number of transmission attempts will vary among the users, depending on their channel conditions.
+The dependence of the probability of decoding success on the number of transmission attempts will vary among the users, depending on their channel conditions.
 We develop scheduling rules that take this into account.

-A goal of any wireless scheduling scheme is to balance the users' Quality of Service (QoS) requirements.
+A goal of any wireless scheduling scheme is to balance the users' quality-of-service (QoS) requirements.
 Here we represent each user's QoS requirements via a holding cost that is an increasing function of the user's queue length (or equivalently, a "utility" function that is decreasing with the queue length).
 Our goal is to schedule transmissions to minimize the overall cost.
-Varying each user's cost function enables the system to trade off fairness for throughput, and provides a general framework for scheduling heterogeneous traffic requests.
+Varying each user's cost function enables the system to tradeoff fairness for throughput, and provides a general framework for scheduling heterogeneous traffic requests.
 Prior work on scheduling, which assumes a linear or quadratic cost function that depends on the packet delay, is presented in [17]-[20].
 Arbitrary increasing delay cost functions have been studied in [19]-[23].
 For general cost functions, most authors have focused on developing bounds or heuristic policies.
-However, in [22], [23], a generalized $c\mu$ rule is shown to be optimal for general convex delay cost in the heavy traffic regime.
+However, in [22] and [23], a generalized $c\mu$ rule is shown to be optimal for general convex-delay cost in the heavy traffic regime.
 Here, we consider cost functions that depend on the queue length, instead of the delay of the individual packet.
 From Little's Law [24], this cost function reflects the average delay of the user's packet with stationary traffic.

-We assume a slow fading environment, which highlights the tradeoff between scheduling efficiency and fairness.
+We assume a slow-fading environment, which highlights the tradeoff between scheduling efficiency and fairness.
 This tradeoff can be controlled by the choice of cost function.
-We remark that our analysis also applies to a fast fading environment in which the sequence of channel states for each user, indexed by scheduling slots, is i.i.d., and scheduler decisions are based on the first-order distribution of channel states.
-(Of course, this channel model is only reasonable when the channel appears ergodic over the time-scale of scheduling.)
+We remark that our analysis also applies to a fast-fading environment in which the sequence of channel states for each user, indexed by scheduling slots, is independent and identically distributed

+(i.i.d.), and scheduler decisions are based on the first-order distribution of channel states (of course, this channel model is only reasonable when the channel appears ergodic over the time scale of scheduling).